Our knowledge of orthopaedics. Your best health.

 • Hip resurfacings may be easier to revise (redo).
 Because the components (called implants) used in hip replacements and hip resurfacings are mechanical parts, they can — and do — wear out or loosen over time.
 This typically occurs 15 to 20 years after the procedure, although implants may last longer or shorter periods of time.

 If an implant fails, an additional operation may be necessary.
-This second procedure is called a revision and it can be more complicated than the initial operation.
+This second procedure is called a revision, and it can be more complicated than the initial operation.
 Because hip resurfacing removes less bone from the femur (thighbone) than a traditional hip replacement, many surgeons believe it is easier to exchange implants that fail after hip resurfacing.

 • Decreased risk of hip dislocation.
 In hip resurfacing, the size of the ball is larger than in a traditional hip replacement, and it is closer to the size of the natural ball of your hip.
 Because of this, it may be harder to dislocate.
 This stance is controversial because several factors can affect the risk of dislocation, including the surgical approach, and the type and size of the implants used.